Challenges for Reinforcement Learning in Quantum Circuit Design: Quantum Circuit Designer

-In contrast to most related work we refrain from using a discrete action space with a gate set like \textit{Clifford + T}.
-Instead, we aim to exploit the capabilities of RL to perform continuous control, like for robotic tasks.
-Thereby, parameterized gates can directly be optimized by the agent via the last action fragment $\Phi \in [-\pi;\pi]$.
-Otherwise a second optimization pass to improve the placed continuous gates would be needed, which increases the overall complexity of the application.
-Also, using an external optimizer for parameterization does not suit our approach, as our aim is to benchmark the suitability of RL for QC.
-Note, that for the CNOT gate $\B{CX}$, the parameter is omitted.
-This helps in reducing the action space and is motivated by the empirical lack of CRX gates in most circuit architectures.
+Selecting actions from a universal set of gates, based on the current state, ensures the production of only valid circuits.
+In contrast to most related work, we refrain from using a discrete action space with a gate set like \textit{Clifford + T}.
+Instead, we aim to exploit the capabilities of RL to perform continuous control over the gate parameterization.
+Thereby, we enable granular state-control via the last action fragment $\Phi \in [-\pi,\pi]$, facilitating the generation of optimized circuits in a unified circuit design approach.
+Otherwise, a second optimization pass would be needed to improve the placed continuous gates, increasing the application's overall complexity.
+Also, using an external optimizer for parameterization does not suit our approach, as we aim to benchmark the suitability of RL for the design of optimized quantum circuits.
+Note that the parameter is omitted for the CNOT gate $\B{CX}$.
+This helps reduce the action space and is motivated by the empirical lack of CRX gates in most circuit architectures.
 Overall, this results in the $4$-dimensional action space $\langle o_t, q_t, c_t, \Phi_t \rangle = a_t \in \mathcal{A} = \{\Gamma \times \Omega \times \Theta\}$.
 Thus, following Eq.~\eqref{eq:gate}, the operation $U = g(o_t,q_t,c_t)(\Phi_t)$ is applied at time step $t$.